fatalfeel/new_sahm_rule/README.md

-# new_sahm_rule
+# New Sahm rule
-New Sahm rule predict economic recession
+The new Sahm rule predicts an economic recession

+Based on the original paper by Pascal Michaillat